Quantum tensor network algorithms for evaluation of spectral functions on quantum computers: Quantum tensor network methods

 This method of conditioning operations on an appropriately defined, entangled ancilla register that is then disentangled and decoupled can be thought of as the QTN version of an MPO.
 Using the state generated by the steps above, we can now estimate the overlap by un-preparing the state $\ket{\psi_p}$ with its right-canonical embeddings, $\{\hat{U}^{[j]}_{p,R}\}$.
 Thus, we find the unit cell for the complete estimation of $\left|\bra{\psi_p}\hat{\tilde{S}}^{\alpha}_{k}\ket{\psi_0}\right|^2$ by sequential preparation in Fig.~\ref{fig:SpectralSequentialUC}.
 As with the state overlap estimation in \cref{subsubsec:overlap}, the squared matrix element is estimated from the fraction of shots in which all physical qubit measurements yield zero conditioned on all bond qubits being in the zero state at the end of the sequence.
 Again, the conditioning on the bond qubits yields very little overhead in practice for MPSs which are faithfully compiled into unitaries, and in particular the post-selection on the $|W_k\rangle$ states will occur with high fidelity given the analytic representation of that MPS as a quantum circuit.
 The qubit resource requirements for this algorithm are $\sim\log_2\chi_0+\log_2\chi_p+4$ (for spin-1/2 systems), again independent of the number of lattice sites in the system.
 Finally, we note that this method of preparing non-local many-body operators using MPS state preparation and un-preparation interspersed with conditional operations can be employed in other settings, such as with other variational quantum eigensolver ans\"{a}tze.
 We also expect that this approach can be generalized to other, more complex MPO representations, and so may find greater use within the quantum tensor network community.

 {\it Arbitrary Spin Hamiltonians}--Now, let us present an algorithm for the measurement of the overlaps $O_{ij;p}^{\alpha\beta}$ in Eq.~\eqref{eq:Ofullgen} for the most general case with arbitrary spins and $\alpha\neq\beta$, i.e. does not require translational invariance.
-It is based on the canonical SWAP test for measuring overlaps of two unknown quantum states~\cite{Buhrman2001_swaptest}.
+It is based on the canonical SWAP test for measuring overlaps of two unknown quantum states utilizing a Controlled-SWAP (CSWAP) gate and phase kickback to recover the real or imaginary parts of the overlaps~\cite{Buhrman2001_swaptest}.

 Let us start by reviewing an adaptation of the SWAP test that would allow us to evaluate a matrix element of the form,

 where $\hat{G}_{1,2}$ are unitary operators that act on the quantum states $\ket{\psi}$ and $\ket{\phi}$.
 In the general case where $|\psi\rangle$ and $|\phi\rangle$ are given in separate registers as input to the algorithm, we consider the circuit shown in Fig.~\ref{fig:SpectralSequentialUC}~(b).
 Here, SWAP operations and local operations conditioned on an ancilla qubit prepared in the $\ket{+}$ state are applied.
 It can be verified by direct computation that measurement of this ancilla qubit in the $\ket{\pm}$ basis (by applying a Hadamard gate before measurement) yields the zero state with probability,